THE GEOGRAPHY OF A NOVEL

 Geography drives most of the action in the novel.
 Once the characters are placed in a scene and need to move to another location, the actual terrain, roads, etc. determine exactly how this is accomplished.
 You could look it all up on a topographic map.

 I didn’t need to research the geography of the region.
-I lived in it for nearly thirty years, starting when at age nineteen I departed my home in the suburbs of Chicago in the Midwest and traveled by train east to attend the US Military Academy at West Point, 40 miles north of New York City.
+I lived in it for nearly thirty years, starting when at age nineteen I departed my home in the suburbs of Chicago and traveled by train to attend the US Military Academy at West Point, 40 miles north of New York City.
 It was the first exposure I had to terrain that was not flat.

 West Point is situated at a bend in the beautiful Hudson River that flows through the heavily forested and rugged foothills that rise on either side.
 Within a day of arriving at West Point a pretty scruffy teenager, I was formed up in immaculate dress gray trousers and pressed white shirt for the swearing in ceremony in front of Trophy Point, from which you can look out to the north at the river stretching out between towering hills, a perfect vista for the artists of the Hudson River School.
 It is here where my protagonist Lou Christopher reflects on his days as a cadet, and makes a decision that dictates the climax of the novel.